foostan/fileconsul/README.md

 Fileconsul is sharing files(configuration file, Service/Check definition scripts, handler scripts and more) in a consul cluster.

 ## Usage
+Run `fileconsul -h` to see the usage help:

 ```
 $ fileconsul -h
 NAME: